unlock-protocol/unlock/unlock-protocol-com/blog/sign-in-with-ethereum-blog.md

 The new Sign-In With Ethereum standard eliminates uncertainties about who has access to your private information, your digital footprint, and so on.
 Since the blockchain powers it, the Sign-In With Ethereum standard by default was designed with privacy, security, and decentralization in mind.

-## How is Sign-in With Ethereum different from current approaches?
+## How is Sign-In With Ethereum different from current approaches?

 The Sign-In with Ethereum authentication method differs from current centralized approaches because it is based on a new self-custodial option for internet users who wish to assume more control and responsibility for their own digital identity. (“Self-custody” means that you and only you have possession of your digital assets and only you control the private key.
 This also comes with a great deal of responsibility —uou are responsible for safeguarding access to your private key because it is not stored anywhere else.)